-1. Theology - 40 credits (8 semesters) or credits equal to the number of semesters in attendance at Bosco Tech or other Catholic high school.
-English - 40 credits (8 semesters) to include English 1,2, English 3,4, English 5,6, & English 7,8 or the equivalent honors or AP-level course.
-3. Mathematics - 40 credits (8 semesters) to include Integrated Math I, II, and III, and one additional year-long course in mathematics or the equivalent AP-level course.
-4. Science - 40 credits (8 semesters) to include courses in both the physical and biological sciences, including equivalent honors or AP-level course.
-Social Science - 30 credits (6 semesters) to include World History 1,2, U.S. History, U.S. Government, & Economics or the equivalent honors or AP-level course.
-6. Foreign Language - 20 credits (4 semesters) of the same foreign language or the equivalent honors or AP-level course.
-Passing an AP exam in any world language waives this requirement.
-7. Fine Arts - 10 credits (2 semesters) to include Art Appreciation or Introduction to Music or Jazz Ensemble or Symphonic Band.
-8. Health & PE - 10 credits (2 semesters) to include Healthy Living.
-9. Electives - 10 credits (2 semesters) to be chosen from the list of senior electives.
-10. Technology - 70 units from freshman to senior year; all courses in the Technology's program of studies must be taken and passed.
-Technology course substitutions must be approved by the tech department chairman and by the instructional Dean of Technology.
-11. Christian Service - All students are required to complete a minimum of 25 hours of approved service projects during each year of enrollment.
-By April of their Senior year, each student must have completed at least 100 hours of approved service projects.
-12. Detreate - All students are required to attend to attend to the head head head head head head head he 12.
-Retreats - All students are required to attend a retreat that has been sponsored by

-- the Youth Ministry Office during each year of enrollment. - 13.
+- 1. Theology 40 credits (8 semesters) or credits equal to the number of semesters in attendance at Bosco Tech or other Catholic high school. - 2.
+English 40 credits (8 semesters) to include English 1,2, English 3,4, English 5,6, & English 7,8 or the equivalent honors or AP-level course. - 3.
+Mathematics 40 credits (8 semesters) to include Integrated Math I, II, and III, and one additional year-long course in mathematics or the equivalent AP-level course. - 4.
+Science 40 credits (8 semesters) to include courses in both the physical and biological sciences, including equivalent honors or AP-level course. - 5.
+Social Science 30 credits (6 semesters) to include World History 1,2, U.S. History, U.S. Government, & Economics or the equivalent honors or AP-level course. - 6.
+Foreign Language 20 credits (4 semesters) of the same foreign language or the equivalent honors or AP-level course.
+Passing an AP exam in any world language waives this requirement. - 7.
+Fine Arts 10 credits (2 semesters) to include Art Appreciation or Introduction to Music or Jazz Ensemble or Symphonic Band. - 8.
+Health & PE 10 credits (2 semesters) to include Healthy Living. - 9.
+Electives 10 credits (2 semesters) to be chosen from the list of senior electives. - 10.
+Technology 70 units from freshman to senior year; all courses in the Technology's program of studies must be taken and passed.
+Technology course substitutions must be approved by the tech department chairman and by the instructional Dean of Technology. - 11.
+Christian Service All students are required to complete a minimum of 25 hours of approved service projects during each year of enrollment.
+By April of their Senior year, each student must have completed at least 100 hours of approved service projects. - 12.
+Retreats All students are required to attend a retreat that has been sponsored by the Youth Ministry Office during each year of enrollment. - 13.
 Students must have a minimum cumulative GPA of 2.00 without a "D" or "F" as a final grade in any class.